JMura18/Phone-Stand-Template/README.md

 ### Contributors
 <!--- List the names of the people that contributed to the design.
 This could include the original source of the idea, designers, testers, documenters, etc. --->
 Designers:
- - Caighley Espardinez
+ - Devin Chi
  - Jake Murakami
- - Alex Ott
+ - Noel Raehl
- - Kendall Sullivan
+ - Ethan Caldecott

-Assisted with Soldering and Drilling:
+Assisted with Soldering and Helping formulate Arduino code and related materials:
  - Dave Bailey

 Outlined and Assisted with Overall Project: